Singles – 45's and Under

 Singles – 45's and Under is a compilation album by Squeeze, released on the A&M Records label on 22 October 1982.
 The album consisted of all their singles from 1978 to 1982 in chronological order, with the exception of "Bang Bang", "Christmas Day" and "When the Hangover Strikes", and included a new song, "Annie Get Your Gun", which was released as a single ahead of the album.
 It was the band's biggest selling album, having been certified platinum in both the UK and the US.

-The US version of the album substituted "If I Didn't Love You" for "Labelled with Love".
+The US version of the album substituted "If I Didn't Love You" for "Labelled with Love."
+The lyrics of 'Goodbye Girl' are changed for the US version.
+Wallet is changed to Billfold and Guernsey to Boston.

 Reception

 AllMusic gave the album five stars, and their reviewer Chris Woodstra praised the collection as proof that Squeeze were "a great singles act – among the finest of the era".